YatFungLoo/ios-development/README.md

 property wrappers that declare a reference type as a source of truth: `@ObservedObject`, `@StateObject`, and `@EnvironmentObject`.

-Within a class use `@Published` on var within an `@ObservableObject` will cost those var to trigger update to SwiftUI object observers when any published properties change.
+Within a class use `@Published` on var within an `@ObservableObject` will cost those var to trigger update to SwiftUI object observers before published properties change.

 `@StateObject` can be used to create an observable object.